¹û¶³´«Ã½

 We anticipate that graduates from this course will find employment with humanitarian aid agencies, MHPSS programmes, child-focused agencies, refugee integration programmes, organisations running gender-based violence interventions in fragile settings and in programmes related to work in global settings.

-Mental Health and Psychosocial Support (MSc): Entry requirements and application information
+Mental Health and Psychosocial Support (MSc): Entry requirements and how to apply

 Entry requirements